Read to Them® is a 501 C (3) non-profit organization promoting family literacy.

 Ashley Gates comes to Read to Them with more than fifteen years of local business financing experience supporting businesses that hold a meaningful purpose to her.
 Ashley received a bachelor's degree in psychology from Brigham Young University.
 She enjoys watching the love of reading grow, especially in each of her five children.
 At Read to Them, Ashley is in charge of finances and accounts.

 Emily Gerber, Advertising, Design, and Content Specialist

-Emily is a graduate of Virginia Commonwealth University with degrees in Creative Advertising and English.
-At Read to Them, she handles website content, document and graphic design, and produces creative content for book packets.
+Emily is an art director and copywriter from Richmond, VA.
+She is a graduate of Virginia Commonwealth University with a B.S. in Creative Advertising and a B.A. in English.
+At Read to Them, she manages a team of designers and advertising professionals that together handle marketing and advertising campaigns, social media, website content, document and graphic design, and creative content for book packets, as well as various other tasks.
 She is thrilled to be working at a place that loves the magic of a good story as much as she does.